Opening hours and access

 There are strict requirements for safety training, tidiness and good routines at the Printmaking workshop.
 You must also have your own dedicated workwear and personal protective equipment.

-Anna Maria Björkman is the Workshop Technician at the workshop.
+Anna Maria Björkman is the Head Engineer at the workshop.

 Photography workshop